 As a user, however, I sometimes miss some fairly simple features.
 For example, while Reedsy generates your copyright page automatically, it still gives you the option of adding your own front matter.
 However, that extra front matter looks rather dodgy, with forced first-line indents.

-Reedsy Book Editor is not only a good solution if you have a fiction novel, but can work with some non-fiction or picture heavy books as well.
+Reedsy Book Editor is not only a good solution if you have a fiction novel, but can work with some non-fiction or short story picture books as well.
 I really like their way of handling notes: you enter the note at the top of the page, and it goes to a ‘notes’ section.
 You can decide between having your notes at the end of the book or at the end of the chapter upon exporting.

-Unfortunately the app is still very beta, so neither of the other amazing-looking functions work just yet: I miss ‘insert chapter break’, but I can probably enter *** by myself.
+Unfortunately the app is still very beta, so neither of the other amazing-looking functions work just yet: I miss ‘insert chapter break’, but I can probably enter *** by myself

 Add front matter